me by Tom.jpg

 Jennie Workman Milne was born in Greenwich, London, the second daughter of parents Derek Workman and Elizabeth Lis.
 After the death of her mother in January 2014, Jennie determined to uncover her mothers hidden background in a last effort to form a connection.
 A larger than life, powerful figure throughout Jennie’s childhood, Elizabeth confided later in life that she ‘just felt she didn’t belong anywhere’; her lack of identity and deep sense of rejection profoundly affecting her ability to form a bond with those closest to her.

 Beginning with handwritten notes Elizabeth recorded at the time she met her parents, Jennie has been able to piece together her mother’s family, torn apart by the Holocaust.
-She has worked with leading genealogists and historians, and the ‘ordinary people’ in her grandparent’s lives, such as her grandmother’s London neighbour, in conjunction with studying for a Master’s Degree in Photography.
+She has worked with leading genealogists and historians, and the ‘ordinary people’ in her grandparent’s lives, such as her grandmother’s London neighbour, and found relatives.

 The recovery of a stolen identity has affected Jennie profoundly; enjoying friendships with her newly found family she ascertains ‘We all have more in us than we could ever imagine, connections we could not have dreamed of.
 We need each other to draw that out.’